The Blandford-Znajek theory revisited: Introduction

-\textbf{\emph{Introduction --}} It is today commonly known that accreting black holes (BHs) eject matter at relativistic speeds in the form of bipolar jets.
-The jet itself is believed to be an important relief valve for the angular momentum, necessary to allow the accretion of matter onto the central object.
-The wide variety of black hole masses ($\sim 10^{0.5}-10^{10}M_{\odot}$) and environments where jets develop (from Galactic binaries to Active Galactic Nuclei, AGN), suggests the presence of a universal engine able to work under the most disparate conditions.
-As noted by Mario Livio, while the jet formation is likely to be always the same, how these jets are visible can change depending on the source \cite{LIVIO}.
+It is today commonly known that accreting black holes (BHs) eject matter at relativistic speeds in the form of bipolar jets.
+The jet itself is believed to be an important relief valve for the angular momentum, thus enhancing the accretion of matter onto the central object.
+The wide variety of black hole masses ($\sim 3-10^{10}M_{\odot}$) and environments where jets develop (from Galactic binaries to Active Galactic Nuclei, AGN), suggests the presence of a universal engine able to work under the most disparate conditions.
+As noted by Mario Livio, while the physics of the jet formation is likely to be always the same, the appearance depends on the source \cite{LIVIO}.
+Indeed, as proved in \cite{FOSCHINI}, powerful relativistic jets in Galactic binaries and AGN can be unified according to the scaling theory by \cite{HEINZ}.

-Several theories have been developed during the latest decades and are basically rooted in the extraction of rotational energy \cite{PENROSE} from either the central black hole or the accretion disk, or both.
-The first case can be named {\it magnetospheric jet}, because it is based on the creation of a magnetosphere that drains the electromagnetic momentum via the poles.
-The magnetosphere is built with the electric charges provided by the accretion disk and is therefore the hinge of the BH/disk link.
-This theory was set up by Blandford \& Znajek (BZ, \cite{BZ, MDT}), after some interesting ``precursors'' as Ruffini \& Wilson \cite{RUFFINI} and Lovelace \cite{LOVELACE}.
-If the magnetospheric jet is essentially an electromagnetic wind, the second main stream of theories deals with a {\it hydromagnetic jet}, a centrifugally driven wind extracting rotational energy directly from the accretion disk \cite{BP}.
-The third and last case is a combination of the two above and can be named {\it ``hydromagnetospheric'' jet} \cite{PHINNEY, MEIER, PC, GAROFALO}.
+Nevertheless, how relativistic jets are generated remains a hot topic of the present-day astrophysics.
+As Roger Penrose outlined the possibility to extract energy from a black hole \cite{PENROSE}, many other authors proposed their theories.
+One of the most important results was published by Blandford \& Znajek (BZ, \cite{BZ, MDT}), after some interesting ``precursors'' such as Ruffini \& Wilson \cite{RUFFINI} and Lovelace \cite{LOVELACE}.
+A long-lasting debate about the physics of the BZ theory started in nineties, as Punsly \& Coroniti \cite{PC} casted doubts about the causality of the magnetic field threading the event horizon.
+Although the basic concepts are now almost clarified (\cite{BESKIN, KOM1, KOM2}), the BZ theory still anchors the creativity of theorists (e.g. \cite{GRALLA, KOIDE, TOMA}).

-None of the above theories is prevalent, although the BZ mechanism deserves some favor.
-There are indeed some interesting and intriguing features of this theory that I would like to explore in this short essay.
+Aim of the present work is to add one more point of view.
+There are indeed some interesting and intriguing features of the BZ theory that are relatively unexplored.